nushell/nushell.github.io/book/thinking_in_nu.md

 [`def --env`](/commands/docs/def.md) is an exception to this rule.
 It allows you to create a command that changes the parent's environment.
 :::

-::: note Thinking in Nushell
+::: warning Thinking in Nushell
 Use scoped-environment to write more concise scripts and prevent unnecessary or unwanted global environment mutation.
 :::